 Exactly how do you make it work?
 Isn’t finding the right balance difficult when you have to navigate all the rules and myths that come with search engine optimization?
 We all know ‘content is king,’ but isn’t it enough just to write awesome blog posts?

 When you write great content, the whole idea is for people to see it.
 And that usually starts with a search online, so that’s where SEO comes in.
 Even without expert knowledge you probably know that optimizing your content gives it a much greater chance of being found.

 Of course, SEO content takes longer to create, but it will generate more traffic.
-With the increased exposure, your it will rank higher with Google.
+With the increased exposure, it will rank higher with Google.

 That said, it doesn’t mean you have to get too hung up about it.
-Getting a good balance in your content without overdoing the SEO, is easier than you think.
+Getting a good balance in your content without overdoing SEO, is easier than you think.

 The Quality of Your SEO Content is Vital